Main Solah Baras Ki

 Main Solah Baras Ki (lit.
 'I am sixteen') is a 1998 Hindi-language film directed by Dev Anand.
 The film is primarily shot in Scotland.
 The film was unsuccessful at the box office.

 Summary

-The story portrays Dev Anand as a paedophile director who is looking for a new actress to star in his upcoming Bollywood movie.
+The story portrays Dev Anand as a director who is looking for a new actress to star in his upcoming Bollywood movie.
 After finding no one in India, he continues his search in Europe primarily the U.K, Canada, and finally, the US, where he finds a teenager Madhu.
 The story eventually revolves around the love triangle between Suniel, Madhu and Dev Anand.